truefaith7 is interested in East Asian art, world history, and cats.

 One of the great works of literature about a lighthouse is Jules Verne's 1905 novel Le Phare au Bout du Monde, or "The Lighthouse at the End of the World".
 The lighthouse in this novel is the San Juan del Salvamento lighthouse, which is located on Isla de los Estados, or Staten Island, off the southernmost Argentine province of Tierra del Fuego in the South Atlantic near Cape Horn.

-The original San Juan del Salvamento lighthouse was built in 1884 and guided ships to the island's only safe cove for ships that wasn't battered by high waves or gigantic rocks jutting out of the sea.
-During the few years when there was a prison located on the island (1899-1902), the lighthouse also guided in ships bringing prisoners to their remote and lonely exile.
+The original San Juan del Salvamento lighthouse was built in 1884 and guided ships to the island's only safe cove for ships that weren't battered by high waves or gigantic rocks jutting out of the sea.
+During the few years when there was a prison located on the island (1899-1902), the lighthouse also guided ships bringing prisoners to their remote and lonely exile.

 Unfortunately, the lighthouse was closed in 1902 with the prison (which was deemed unsuitable for habitation due to the extreme wind and weather conditions) and was eventually demolished.
 However, in 1998, a group of French Jules Verne enthusiasts working along with Argentine Navy reconstructed the Light at the End of the World.
 This lighthouse is a major tourist attraction on the island...for those who dare to make the ocean crossing by boat on the extremely ferocious waves, that is!